 There are certain situations when You may enroll Yourself and/or Your eligible dependents, even though You didn't do so when first eligible, and You do not have to wait for an annual open enrollment period.
-You must submit an enrollment form on behalf of all individuals who become eligible based on the provisions below.
+You must submit an enrollment form (and, in the case of an Eligible Domestic Partner who is not an Oregon-Registered Domestic Partner, a completed affidavit of qualifying domestic partnership form) on behalf of all individuals who become eligible based on the provisions below.